 - Upheaval Buckling

-This calculation determined the minimum wall thickness required at road crossings to withstand normal vehicular loads.
+This calculation determines the minimum wall thickness required at road crossings to withstand normal vehicular loads.
 The calculation will be based on the method used in API RP 1102.

 The aim of this calculation is to determine the longitudinal stress induced in a restrained/unrestrained pipeline as a result of the difference between the installation temperature and the operating pressure and also to calculate the potential anchor force; free end expansion and the virtual anchor length.